Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST

-\begin{itemize} \item \underline{Relic abundance}\\ We use the Boltzmann solver \texttt{MicrOMEGAs}~\cite{Belanger:2020gnr} to compute the predicted DM relic density $\Omega^{\text{theo}}_{\text{DM}} h^2$.
-For likelihood, we use the PLANCK 2018 data~\cite{Planck:2018vyg} with the central value and statistical error from Table~\ref{Tab:constraints}.
-In addition to statistical error, we include a systematic error of $\sigma_{\rm{sys}} = 10\%$, accounting for uncertainties in the Boltzmann solver and the entropy table.
+\begin{itemize} \item \underline{Relic abundance}\\ We use the Boltzmann solver \texttt{MicrOMEGAs}~\cite{Belanger:2020gnr} to compute the predicted DM relic density $\Omega_{\rm DM}^{\rm theo} h^2$.
+We implement a Gaussian likelihood function adopting the central value and statistical error from the Planck 2018 measurement~\cite{Planck:2018vyg}.
+In addition, we include a systematic uncertainty of $\sigma_{\rm sys}=10\%$ in the relic density calculation.
+This accounts for theoretical uncertainties associated with the effective number of relativistic degrees of freedom, $g_\star(T)$ and $g_{*S}(T)$, entering the Boltzmann equation during freeze-out.
+In the sub-GeV regime, freeze-out can occur near the QCD phase transition, where non-perturbative effects lead to $\mathcal{O}(10\%)$ variations in $g_\star$ and $g_{*S}$ among different evaluations~\cite{Drees:2015exa}.
+Such differences translate directly into comparable shifts in the predicted relic density.
+To remain conservative, we assume the maximal $\sim 10\%$ uncertainty reported in the literature~\cite{Fowlie:2013oua, Kowalska:2014hza,Saikawa:2020swg,Watanabe:2025pvc}.

 \item \underline{DM direct detection}\\ For sub-GeV DM particles scattering with nuclei, the low energy deposition ($v_{\rm DM} \approx 10^{-3}$) can only be detected in lower-threshold experiments, such as DarkSide-50~\cite{DarkSide-50:2023fcw} and CRESST-III~\cite{CRESST:2019jnq,CRESST:2022lqw}, which are most sensitive in the DM mass range $60\ \text{MeV} < m_{\rm DM} < 1\ \text{GeV}$ for DM-nucleon interactions.
 Leptophilic interactions do not involve tree-level DM-quark elastic scattering, but DM can couple to nucleons via photon and lepton loops.
-We use the general lepton current ($\bar{l} \Gamma_l l$) to calculate the theoretical spin-independent DM-nucleon scattering cross-section $\sigma_{p}^{\text{SI}}$.
+We use the general lepton current ($\bar{l} \Gamma_l l$) to calculate the theoretical spin-independent DM-nucleon scattering cross section $\sigma_{p}^{\text{SI}}$.

 For a scalar lepton current ($\Gamma_l = 1$), the scalar current does not couple to a vector current, thus DM-quark interactions arise only at the two-loop level for both $\mathcal{L}_{SS}$ and $\mathcal{L}_{FS}$.
 We compute $\sigma_{p}^{\text{SI}}$ using Eq.~(B1) and (B5) from Ref.~\cite{Abdughani:2021oit}.